Gniewczyna Łańcucka

 Gniewczyna Łańcucka (/pl/) is a village in the administrative district of Gmina Tryńcza, within Przeworsk County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 9 km south-west of Tryńcza, 6 km north of Przeworsk, and 36 km east of the regional capital Rzeszów.

 History

 In May 1942 Polish citizens of Gniewczyna Łęczycka and Gniewczyna Tryniecka detained and for several days tortured and raped the remaining Jewish population of the village, before handing them over to the Germans for execution.
 However, some local Poles also tried to shield the Jews.